-Thomas E. Hassan joined SYA in June 2016 and brings more than 35 years of educational experience to his new role, including three years as an SYA board member.
-As the former Principal of Phillips Exeter Academy (NH), he served in many capacities during his 26-year tenure, including as math instructor, director of college counseling, director of admissions, assistant principal, acting principal and principal.
-Prior to Exeter, Hassan worked at Brown and Harvard Universities as well as the Rockefeller Brothers Fund.
-Under Hassan's direction, Exeter became a leader in efforts to further global outreach programs for students and faculty.
-A graduate of Brown University (RI), Hassan earned his MA and Ed.D degrees at Harvard University (MA).
+Tom Hassan joined SYA in June 2016 and brings more than 35 years of educational experience to the role, including three years as an SYA board member.
+As the former Principal of Phillips Exeter Academy, he served in many capacities during his 26-year tenure, including as math instructor, director of college counseling, director of admissions, assistant principal, acting principal and principal.
+Prior to Exeter, Tom worked at Brown and Harvard Universities as well as the Rockefeller Brothers Fund.
+Under his direction, Exeter became a leader in efforts to further global outreach programs for students and faculty.
+A graduate of Brown University, he earned his M.A. and Ed.D. degrees at Harvard University.

-Patrick Scanlon joined SYA Italy in 2002 serving as the English teacher and college counselor for two years.
-In 2005 he became the Resident Director, a post he held until 2015 before taking a sabbatical year.
-He has recently returned for the 2016-2017 academic year.
+Patrick Scanlon joined SYA Italy in 2002 serving as the English teacher and College Liaison for two years.
+In 2005 he became the Resident Director, a post he has held since.
+In 2017, he and his wife Linda developed a lab science course called Applied Agroecology, which they team-teach.
 After college, he spent three years teaching English and perfecting his Italian-language skills in Milan, Florence and Crans su Sierre, Switzerland.
-Following this, he taught chemistry, general science and English at Albuquerque Academy for 16 years prior to joining SYA Italy.
-Scanlon earned his BA and MA degrees at the University of New Mexico and St. John's College (NM), respectively.
+Before coming to SYA, he coached swimming and taught chemistry, general science and English at Albuquerque Academy for 15 years prior.
+He earned his B.A.
+(English Literature) and M.L.A.
+(The Great Books) degrees at the University of New Mexico and St. John's College (NM), respectively.